Skip to main content

 board.yaml Reference

-board.yaml is the single declarative file that describes a firmware project: which SoM SKU, which carrier, which runtime on each on-die core, which inference backend, which optional libraries, which IPC carve-outs.
+board.yaml is the single declarative file that describes a firmware project: which SoM SKU, which board, which runtime on each on-die core (optional — defaults from the SoM topology), which optional libraries, which IPC carve-outs, plus the v0.6 declarative blocks for boot, OTA, storage, PSA security, per-core memory + power, and per-module diagnostics.
 The SDK's orchestrator compiles it down to per-core build slices (Zephyr Kconfig, Yocto local.conf, plain CMake), a system manifest, and generated headers — your build plumbing stays unchanged.

 Minimum-viable example